apella1/react-practice/README.md

 ### mini

 This is the most versatile folder of all as you can include any mini project of your liking.
 It could be as relatively simple as a timer or you could make it as advanced as you'd like.
 Also feel free to add more features to the existing mini projects.
-To practice your documentation skills, remember to document the changes you've made in the mini projects section under the specific project that you've workded on.
+To practice your documentation skills, remember to document the changes you've made in the mini projects section under the specific project that you've worked on.
 Only documented changes will be merged with the main project.

 ### hooks